szilvia-csernus/map-game/README.md

 ## Landing Page

 When visiting the first time, it takes a while (depending on network speed) to load all source code and tilesets from Mapbox.
-While waiting for loading, a subtle animation is used to fill the time.
+While waiting for loading, an animation is used to fill the time.
 Once the map is ready, it appears on the screen and the game can be started with the `PLAY` button.
 <br><br>
 ![loading-image](readme-images/loading.jpeg)
 ![loaded-page](readme-images/map-it-mobile.jpeg)